bryant1410/gotips/README.md

 Please feel free to send a PR with your own Golang tip to be published here.
 Any improvements or suggestions are welcome!

-> Contributing

-Make PR add new tip on top of list with title, date, description, code and links, please see tips as a reference.

-> Don't forget to Star the repo, as this will help to promote the project!
+> Don't forget to Star the repo

+This will help to promote the project!

+> **Have a project, I'm here for you!**

+You can hire me to implement almost any software just drop an email to beyondnanosecond@gmail.com

 # Tips list